 - Which terms are less competitive and easy to rank for?

 These questions will point you in the right direction and save you time that you would have spent just blinding looking for terms.
 In the end, you will end up with an extensive list of keywords that are relevant to your niche and worth investing in creating content with for your brand.

 The target audience intent and Google algorithms change drastically.
 A change in business focus means a change in audience.
 Don’t be caught unaware, so make sure that you update the list regularly.
 Your keyword strategy should adapt to the changes as well.

 Sure, the industry is competitive and everyone is hungry for every piece of attention available in the market.
 However, trying to beat the system by targeting unrealistic keywords is wrong.
 Ranking in some of the most competitive niches is not easy especially if your blog or website is new.
 Instead of going for the competitive keywords which renowned websites are ranked for, focus on the long-tail keywords.

-The long-tail keywords are the best for new businesses as they are easier to rank for and their chances of converting regular visitors to customers is high.
+The long-tail keywords are the best for new businesses as they are easier to rank for and their chances of converting regular visitors to customers are high.
 For example, if you have an interior design company, it will be very difficult to rank for keywords such as “interior design.”
-Reason been, millions of other companies are already ranked for it.
+Reason has been, millions of other companies are already ranked for it.
 Instead, focus on long-tail keywords such as “interior design ideas on a budget.”

 There is no shortage of long-tail keywords that you can use to get noticed by Google bots and the target audience.
 Once you have a firm footing, you can now start shifting your focus on the competitive terms slowly.